 Okay, this book is fun.
 Kim Newman is well-known for bringing his own, unique vision to many tales we may think we know well.
+You can read about the specific perception and presentation, that is, the author's style, at SpecialEssays.com https://specialessays.com you will be able to understand it better.
 “Angels of Music” is no exception to this.
 If you think this is about the Phantom of the opera, think again!

 The “Phantom”, Erik, actually runs what one might consider to be the Gothic version of Charlie’s Angels.
 The book opens with a true triple threat: Christine, Trilby and Irene.
 All these women have unique skills that make them one part performer in the theatre and 99 parts hitwoman, detective and feminist-in-disguise.
 These three women are the first characters we meet who are part of the Opera Ghost Agency.
 They set the stage for the characters to come: they’re bold, strong, inventive and resourceful.
 And when the women find themselves in sticky situations, Erik is always lurking in the shadows to provide them with an exit strategy.